-These Lofthouse-Style Frosted Sugar Cookie Bars are a deliciously soft copycat version that’s made into cookie bars!
+These Lofthouse-Style Frosted Sugar Cookie Bars are a deliciously soft copycat version that's made into cookie bars!
+Cookie bars cut down on the time spent shaping and chilling the sugar cookie dough and are texturally more appealing.
 This version and style solves the great debate on whether these cookies are the best or not!
 SPOILER: They are!

 Around mid-February every year, Lofthouse Frosted Sugar Cookies are front and center at the grocery store for Valentine's Day and I seriously can never resist grabbing a box.
 I only allow myself these indulgent cookies once a year, fearing shame from those who absolutely despise these cookies... the audacity!